The Benefits of Doing an Internship Abroad

 Financial Support

-The hosting organisations MAY provide stipends for your internships in their overseas operations.
-For many overseas markets such as Southeast Asia, India, China, Latin America and Caribbean, Russia, Central and Eastern Europe, Central Asia, the Middle East, and Africa, the Global Ready Talent Programme (GRT) grant fully funded by Enterprise SG, is available through DKHMCC, for Singaporeans and Permanent Residents, subject to approval of both Enterprise Singapore and SMU.
+Hosting organisations may provide stipends for internships at their overseas locations.
+For many regions—including Southeast Asia, India, China, Latin America and the Caribbean, Russia, Central and Eastern Europe, Central Asia, the Middle East, and Africa—the Global Ready Talent (GRT) Programme, fully funded by Enterprise Singapore, is available through DKHMCC for Singaporeans and Permanent Residents, subject to approval by both Enterprise Singapore and SMU.

-This GRT is paid out after successful completion of the overseas internship.
+The GRT grant is disbursed after the successful completion of the overseas internship.

 DKHMCC focuses on internships in the ACI region and actively sources opportunities there.
 Students who wish to pursue an internship outside of ASEAN, China and India are welcome to self-source and propose the internship on OnTracII for approval.